Oriflame/backstage-plugins/plugins/score-card/README.md

 All configuration options:

 - `jsonDataUrl`[optional]: url for the JSON data client, see [ScoringDataJsonClient](#scoringdatajsonclient).
 - `wikiLinkTemplate`: the template for the link to the wiki.
-You may use any existing properties from the `SystemScoreEntry`, e.g. `"https://TBD/XXX/_wiki/wikis/XXX.wiki/{id}"`.
+You may use any existing properties from the `EntityScoreEntry`, e.g. `"https://TBD/XXX/_wiki/wikis/XXX.wiki/{id}"`.

 ### How to use the plugin